-If all slots are filled, then put your name on the waitlist and indicate your preferred day of the week (Wed., Mon., or Thurs.).
-I will send emails occasionally to people on the waitlist to see if they can make last-minute openings or to plan a new date.
+If all slots are filled, then put your name on the waitlist.
+I will send emails occasionally to people on the waitlist to see if they can make last-minute openings.

 Suggested Textbook Chapter Readings

 Textbook: Financial Accounting, Libby, Libby, and Short (8th Edition)